2023 Scholarship Recipients

-These recipients had an average grade point average of 4.1 and they are or soon will be attending Arizona State University, Blinn College, Jackson College, Otterbein University, Sam Houston State University, Texas A&M, University of Alabama, University of New Hampshire, Virginia Polytechnic Institute and State University, and West Virginia University.
+These recipients had an average grade point average of 4.02, come from seven different states including Arizona, California, Illinois, Ohio, Oregon, Texas, and Virginia.
+The recipients are or soon will be attending Arizona State University, Dartmouth College, Indiana University Purdue University, Spring Arbor University, UC Davis, University of California Los Angeles, University of Houston, University of Utah, Virginia Polytechnic Institute and State University, and West Virginia University.

 The Board of Directors and staff of the Fire Family Foundation wish them all the best in the future.

-Madelynn is from Arizona and is a sophomore at Arizona State University.
-Her firefighter father’s outgoing personality and dedication pushed her to volunteer extensively through her local rotary club while swimming competitively and mentoring younger students in her area.
+Madelynn M. is from Arizona and is a junior at Arizona State University.
+Her firefighter father’s outgoing personality and dedication pushed her to become a resource for new students in her program while juggling the challenges of long hours of clinical work.
 She plans to continue serving others as a nurse practitioner in the future.

-Anna is from Virginia and is a freshman at West Virginia University.
-Her retired firefighter father taught her to give more than she takes, which is why she served her school community as her class president and band section leader.
-She plans to work with kids after getting her degree in nursing.
+Anna R. is from Virginia and is a sophomore at West Virginia University.
+Her retired firefighter father taught her to give more than she takes, which is why she serves her community by raising money for charity and volunteering with the student nurse association.
+She plans to gain ICU experience after getting her degree in nursing.

 Each student received a $5,000 scholarship, with $50,000 awarded in total.